Skip to main content

 Implementation Considerations

-A data management plan describes how a program will use and manage data.
-The data management plan should describe the data that will be collected and how the data will be stored and secured.
-Data security — keeping data safe from loss or misuse — is an important component of data management.
-A breach of data security could damage the quality of the program and violate program participants' rights.
+A data management plan describes how a program will use and manage data, including how data will be stored and secured.
+A data security breach could damage the program's quality and violate program participants' rights.
 For example, information collected in substance use disorder program evaluations regarding mental health is particularly personal and sensitive.
 The program evaluator is responsible for ensuring that all data collected are protected.

 Resources to Learn More